dadrian/dadrian.io/content/blog/posts/against-weak-key-checking.md

 domain control and issuing the certificates used for HTTPS.
-The _Baseline Requirements_ (BRs) are technical and policy requirements that govern certification CA behavior, compliance with the BRs is "verified" by external auditors. _Root programs_ require compliance with the BRs.
-Root programs are ran by certificate consumers that maintain root stores, such as Mozilla, Apple, Microsoft, and Chrome, require compliance with the BRs.
+The _Baseline Requirements_ (BRs) are technical and policy requirements that govern certification CA behavior, compliance with the BRs is "verified" by external auditors. _Root programs_ are ran by certificate consumers that maintain root stores, such as Mozilla, Apple, Microsoft, and Chrome.
+Root programs require compliance with the BRs.
 The BRs are maintained by the _CA/Browser Forum_ (CABF).

 CAs are currently [required by the BRs][br-weak-keys] to reject issuance requests if they are made aware of a demonstrated or proven method that can